At UN, Ambassador Haley warns against war in which North Korea 'will be utterly destroyed'

 Trump on Wednesday said on Twitter that he spoke with Chinese President Xi Jinping about the North Korean missile launch, and vowed: "Additional major sanctions will be imposed on North Korea today.
 This situation will be handled!"

-Trump at a speech in Missouri in which he was pushing for a Republican tax bill also took jabs at North Korea's dictator, Kim Jong Un, referring to him as "a sick puppy" and "little rocket man," which is a derogatory nickname Trump has used against Kim in the past.
+Trump, at a speech in Missouri on Wednesday in which he pushed a Republican tax bill, also took jabs at North Korea's dictator, Kim Jong Un, referring to him as "a sick puppy" and "little rocket man," a derogatory nickname Trump has used in the past.